 The term "brownfield" is used to describe properties with contamination concerns that are idled, underused, or abandoned.
-Common examples in Oregon include former gas stations, auto repair shops, dry cleaners, landfills, and mill sites.
-Brownfield properties are located throughout Oregon.
+Common examples throughout Oregon include former gas stations, auto repair shops, dry cleaners, landfills, and mill sites.

-This initiative builds Oregon's capacity to integrate health considerations into brownfield and land reuse planning.
-We lead and support actions that engage local residents, develop local leadership, foster cross sector collaborations, provide health education and recommendations that maximize the health benefits of redevelopment and land reuse.
+This initiative builds Oregon's capacity to include health and equity considerations in brownfield and land reuse planning.
+We support efforts that engage local residents and traditionally underrepresented communities, develop local leadership, foster cross sector collaboration, and prevent harmful exposures to contamination while maximizing the health benefits of redevelopment and land reuse.